 A trip to an Asian market or specialty food store should set you up with everything you need for these appetizers.
 Rice paper comes in packages of a lot.
 They look like tortillas made of overhead projector paper.
-Or the velum paper that brides-to-be love to use on home-made wedding invitations.
-They are hard, and need to be softened first in warm water.
+Or the vellum paper that brides-to-be love to use on home-made wedding invitations.
+They are hard and need to be softened first in warm water.

 You can steer Thai, Japanese, or Chinese in your choice of ingredients.
 I used matchsticks of carrot (which I can do now thanks to my new Japanese mandolin!) bean sprouts, lettuce (crunchy iceberg works better here), red pepper, scallions, and cilantro or Thai basil.
 (See recipe following for guideline amounts.)

 You’ll also need finely chopped peanuts, and some type of sauce: purchased or whipped up from bottles of chili, soy, and fish sauce camping out in your fridge behind last week’s leftovers.

 After all that slicing and stirring comes the fun part.
 Boil a few cups of water and pour it into a wok or shallow bowl.
 Add cold water until the water is no longer boiling, but still hot.
 It shouldn’t burn your fingers.
 Take a sheet of rice paper and immerse it in the water for no more than ten seconds.
 If you over-soak the paper, it will rip when you try to roll it and yield mass frustration.
 (Trust me.)
 It will continue to soften as you work with it.